 Master of Music Degree

-The Kansas State University Music Department is excited to offer graduate-level courses during the Summer as part of the Master of Music degree with an emphasis in Music Education.
+The Kansas State University School of Music, Theatre, and Dance is excited to offer graduate-level courses during the Summer as part of the Master of Music degree with an emphasis in Music Education.
 These classes are designed to appeal to music educators at all levels who wish to improve their knowledge in a variety of skills, techniques and concepts while earning their masters degree.
 K-State is dedicated to Music Education in a hands-on, practical way.
-Therefore, this program is designed with a hybrid approach consisting of online course work with an intensive one-week session on the K-State campus.
+Therefore, this program is designed with a hybrid approach consisting of online coursework with an intensive one-week session on the K-State campus.